sipeed/sipeed_wiki/docs/hardware/en/lichee/th1520/lpi4a/3_images.md

        - There is a problem with the sound quality of HDMI audio playing under chromium
     - Instructions for use:
        - This zip file only supports HDMI display, when burning, please note that the suffix in the file name corresponds to the relevant parameters of the device.
-         - boot, 8gddr/16gddr in the u-boot file name corresponds to 8g/16g memory respectively.
+         - u-boot with 16g suffix is u-boot that supports 16g memory, without suffix is u-boot that supports 8g memory.

-2. LPI4A_20230721_mipi.zip
+2. LPI4A_20230912_MIPI.zip

-    - Release date: July 21, 2023
+    - Release date: September 12, 2023
     - Kernel: 5.10
     - Root file system: ext4, 4.3GB
     - Main pre-installed packages: